 With new Kompressor technology, that’s exactly what LG has achieved.
 It’s a very simple innovation too, like all the good ones are.
 You simply press down on a lever, and a plastic ring pushes the dust down towards the bottom.
 It’s quite incredible how much extra space this simple feature gives you:

 Kompressor technology is certainly no gimmick, as it hugely reduces the number of times you have to empty the vacuum out.
-In two weeks with the new-model LG stick vacuum, I only had to do this once.
+In two weeks with the new-model LG CordZero A9 Kompressor Ultra handstick vacuum, I only had to do this once.
 That was after multiple cleans of the entire flooring area, as well as the car and other miscellaneous cleanups.
 Using the Kompressor lever also helps push the dirt out when emptying the bin.
 It’s such a useful feature, and one that really makes things a lot more convenient.

 So, what else is new with the LG CordZero A9 Kompressor Ultra Handstick Vacuum?

 The main vacuum system has seen improvements with the new LG CordZero A9 Ultra model.
-Last time around, I was impressed by the Axial Turbo Cyclone Technology that actively separates small particles from large with mini-whirlwinds of air, as well as the Smart Inverter Motor with 10-year parts warranty.
+Last time around, I was impressed by LG’s air flow vacuum technology that utilises powerful mini whirlwinds of air to separate out dust particles, as well as the Smart Inverter Motor.
 For the LG CordZero A9 Ultra handstick vacuum, it’s been upgraded to offer up to 200 air-watts of suction, up from 140.
 This is paired up with an improved 5-step filtration system that now features a true HEPA exhaust filter.
 That’s fantastic news for people like me whose allergies can be triggered by fine dust, as it means the LG CordZero A9K will now filter out up to 99.97% of those particles instead of releasing them back out into your home.

 Also new with the LG CordZero A9 Kompressor Ultra is LG’s AI ThinQ smart connectivity.
 Already present on the LG range of washers, dishwashers and dryers, it offers you really useful notifications when the vacuum has finished charging and when your filters need to be cleaned.
 Let’s face it, we live on our phones these days and so a notification is very handy.
 Plus, if you have ever wondered how much time you spend vacuuming a month, the AI ThinQ app will tell you!